Sintra, Portugal

 If you are thinking about moving to Sintra, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Sintra can vary greatly depending on the location and size of the property.
 However, as of recent data, a typical price for a residential property in this area can range from moderately priced to quite expensive.
 For instance, a standard apartment in the city center may cost less than a luxury villa in the more affluent neighborhoods or coastal areas.
-It's always recommended to conduct thorough research or consult with a real estate professional to get the most accurate and current housing prices in Sintra, Portugal," said one expat who made the move to Sintra.
+It's always recommended to conduct thorough research or consult with a real estate professional to get the most accurate and current housing prices in Sintra, Portugal," said one expat in Sintra.

 How do I meet people in Sintra?